 I improvise, I score, I fail, I score again, I usually laugh, there is a small chance I cry, and in that case, I have tissues.

-Laila J. Franklin is a multidisciplinary dance artist based in Massachusett and Pawtucket land | Boston, Massachusetts, by way of Nocotchotonk and Piscataway land | Washington, DC.
+Laila J. Franklin is a multidisciplinary dance artist based in Massachusett and Pawtucket land | Boston, Massachusetts, by way of Nocotchotank and Piscataway land | Washington, DC.

 Laila’s work has been presented by Public Space One (IA), Loculus Collective Sideways Door II Festival (MA), and Movement Research at The Judson Church (NY), and commissioned by Brown University (RI), the Boston Conservatory at Berklee (MA), and Salem State University (MA).
-She has been the recipient of a Boston Center for the Arts Run of the Mills Residency (2022), Dancemakers Laboratory Residency (2022/2023), and Boston Dancemakers Residency (2023/2024).
-While completing her master's degree, Laila was an Iowa Arts Fellow (2019-2021), and post-grad, she served as a Dance/USA Archiving and Preservation Fellow (2023) to Jennifer Harge/HargeDanceStories in Detroit, MI.
-She currently serves as a dramaturg for detritus dance (MA) and an archival research assistant to Stew Stewart at Harvard University.
+She has been the recipient of a Boston Center for the Arts' Run of the Mills Residency (2022), Dancemakers Laboratory Residency (2022/2023), and Boston Dancemakers Residency (2023/2024).
+She was featured in Dance Magazine as one of their 2024 "25 to Watch" and in Art New England Magazine as a 2023 Emerging Artist.

 Laila has been working as a teaching artist since 2018.
-She has taught community class series in the Greater Boston Area, most prominently with Midday Movement Series (MA) and VLA Dance (MA).
+She has taught community class series in the Greater Boston Area, most prominently with Midday Movement Series and VLA Dance.
 She has served as a graduate teaching assistant at the University of Iowa and was a Visiting Lecturer in Music and Dance at Salem State University (MA).
 Expanding on her work in education, she also serves as a consultant and collaborator for social justice education projects and programming for Midday Movement Series.

 Laila holds a Master of Fine Arts in Dance from the University of Iowa, a Bachelor of Fine Arts in Contemporary Dance Performance from The Boston Conservatory, and she is a proud almuna of the dance department of Duke Ellington School of the Arts (DC), under the direction of Charles Augins.
 She has completed additional training through the Trinity Laban Conservatoire (LDN), the Lion's Jaw Dance and Performance Festival (MA), Movement Research (NY), The Field Center (VT), and the Bates Dance Festival (ME).